mlabs-haskell/Tuxedo/webservice-wallet/README.md

 # Tuxedo web service functionality
-# Tuxedo web service functionality

 A REST API for communicating with Tuxedo node template.
-A REST API for communicating with Tuxedo node template.

 ## Overview

 This is a service built on Axum to support the decentralized application (DApp) built on the Tuxedo Blockchain that allows users to create, trade, breed, and manage virtual cats known as "Kitties".
 This README provides an overview of the available operations and REST APIs for interacting with the Cryptokitties platform.
-This is a service built on Axum to support the decentralized application (DApp) built on the Tuxedo Blockchain that allows users to create, trade, breed, and manage virtual cats known as "Kitties".
-This README provides an overview of the available operations and REST APIs for interacting with the Cryptokitties platform.

-Like many UTXO wallets, this web service synchronizes a local-to-the-wallet database of UTXOs that exist on the current best chain.Let's call this as Indexer from now on.
-The Indexer does not sync the entire blockchain state.
 Like many UTXO wallets, this web service synchronizes a local-to-the-wallet database of UTXOs that exist on the current best chain.Let's call this as Indexer from now on.
 The Indexer does not sync the entire blockchain state.
 Rather, it syncs a subset of the state that it considers "relevant".